 Embark on the ultimate seafood safari and get up-close to dolphins, sea lions and sharks, all along the Eyre Peninsula’s stunning coastline.

 Some of South Australia’s most amazing marine life can be found off the shores of beautiful Port Lincoln and right along the Eyre Peninsula coastline.
-Swim with playful sea lions just off Port Lincoln with Calypso Star Charters or Adventure Bay Charters or head west to Baird Bay where the waters are a little more protected.
-Cage dive with great white sharks - the first-ever place in the world where cage diving was a thing.
-Rodney Fox ran his first tour in 1976 when the producers of JAWS asked Rodney Fox to use his custom built cage to capture live footage.
+Swim with playful sea lions in the waters surrounding the majestic Blyth Island with Calypso Star Charters or head west to Baird Bay where the waters are a little more protected.
+Sea lions 'season' begins in September and goes through to June and July depending on the weather.
+Or you can opt to get up close and personal with a great white shark, after all, the Eyre Peninsula was the first ever place to introduce cage diving.
+Shark attack survivor Rodney Fox ran his first tour in 1976 when the producers of JAWS asked him to use his custom built cage to capture live footage.

 6. EMBARK ON A WHALE WATCHING ECO TOUR